en Year joined GFF

 Source:

-Note: The 2020 budget approved by Congress of the Republic of Guatemala was increased by USD$ 205m to address COVID-19 and other health issues.
+Note: The 2020 and 2021 budget approved by Congress of the Republic of Guatemala was increased in repsonse to COVID-19 and other health issues.
+There were also increases in 2019, 2018, 2016 and 2015 but not in 2017.

 Survey and Estimated RMNCAH-N Coverage

-The RMNCAH-N coverage data includes a standard set of 9 RMNCAH-N coverage indicators from available population-based surveys from 2010 to the most recent available survey.
+The RMNCAH-N coverage data includes a standard set of 15 RMNCAH-N coverage indicators from available population-based surveys from 2014 to the most recent available survey.
 These indicators show progress towards key goals across maternal, child, and adolescent health and nutrition outcomes.
-Additional key nutrition-specific and/or education-specific coverage indicators are presented for countries where the GFF co-finances a nutrition-focused World Bank project or where education is a strong focus of the IC.
+Additional key nutrition-sensitive and/or education-specific coverage indicators are presented for countries where the GFF co-finances a nutrition-focused World Bank project or where education is a strong focus of the IC.

 The RMNCAH-N coverage data are sourced from the most recent available population-based surveys.
-Data on immunization are presented from the WHO/UNICEF joint reporting process and recent population-based surveys.

 Legend